lucasgreyhounds/robotframework-results-to-slack-channel/README.md

 ## Contact

-The Author of the code is Tim Lolkema (https://pypi.org/project/robotframework-notifications/) and modified by Lucas Greyhounds to add more details such as Environment and Footer custom text.
+The Author of the code is Tim Lolkema (https://pypi.org/project/robotframework-notifications/) and modified by Lucas Greyhounds (https://pypi.org/project/robotframework-results-to-slack-channel/) to add more details such as Environment and Footer custom text.
 All credits to the author.

+## To update pypi package: RobotFrameworkResultsToSlackChannel

+1. On setup.py, change the version number.
+2. python setup.py sdist bdist_wheel
+3. twine upload dist/*